payu-india/CMS-Chatbot/docs/Offerings/introduction-to-affordability/offers-integration/instant-discount-or-cashback-offers-integration-using-merchant-hosted-checkout.md

 5. Verify the payment.

-Similar to the payment response, same params can be handled as part of the **Verify Payment** API.
-For more information, For API reference, refer to <Anchor label="Verify Payment API" target="_blank" href="ref:verify_payment_api">Verify Payment API</Anchor>.
-For the sample response using the **Verify Payment** API from PayU.
+Similar to the payment response, same params can be handled as part of the **Verify Payment** API or webhooks.
+For more information, For more information, refer to following tabs.

 | Parameter          | Description                                                                                                                                                                                      | **Example** |
 | ------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ----------- |